thismat/dotfiles/README.md

 - Remove JetBrains configs
 - Consider some changes to espanso

+## Plan for Better Setup

+- Need to decide and test provisioning a system

 # JetBrains Coding Styles
 These are a bit dated and required for work, not all of these preferences I actually agree with personally.